tyo8/brain_representations/README.md

 ## Academic use

 This code is available and is fully adaptable for individual user customization.
-If you clone or fork this repository, please cite the following work:
+If you clone or fork this repository, please include the following bibtex citation:

 ```tex
 @misc{easley2023comparingrepresentationshighdimensionaldata,